buildfoundation/ketolang/README.md

 A: JVM, we're working on Kotlin Native too, JS is out of scope right now but may be supported if someone can take a lead.

 Q: How does Ketolang implement its restrictiveness?
-A: Ketolang restricts Kotlin language and access to its stdlib at compile time via compile plugin (KSP).
+A: Ketolang restricts Kotlin language and access Kotlin stdlib at compile time via compile plugin.

 Q: Is it possible to use libraries with Ketolang?
 A: Yes!
-But with a caveat: libraries should be included as sources to support JVM and Native environments and to verify that libraries don't violate Ketolang restrictions.
-However, if desired by integration logic — libraries of course can provide their API for side-effects in a controlled manner.
-This is how Starlark is integrated into Bazel.
+Libraries should be included as sources to support JVM and Native environments and to verify that libraries don't violate Ketolang restrictions.
+However, if desired by integrating system — libraries of course can be linked dynamically to provide their API for side-effects in a controlled manner.
+This is how Starlark is integrated into Bazel, it includes Starlark and provides Bazel Starlark library on top.